 Some stories in the Old Testament seem disconnected with today’s world because our lives are just too different.
 This is not the case today’s story of Joseph which continues to have a sort of timeless appeal because it reflects some familiar human flaws.
 You will no doubt be familiar with the general gist of the beginning of Joseph’s story.
-A bright, favoured son with a massive ego, flaunts his new coat in front of his brothers in effect rubbing their noses in the fact that he is the favoured one.
-As the one with the special cloak he can now demonstrate his father’s special blessing – and presumably demonstrate he is the one destined for the inheritance.
+A bright, younger son with a massive ego, flaunts his new coat in front of his older brothers in effect rubbing their noses in the fact that he is the favoured one.
+As the one with the special cloak he can now demonstrate his father’s special blessing – and presumably to demonstrate he is the one destined for the inheritance.
 So would it be surprising to learn that the brothers hated him for it.

 In terms of modern counselling technique, Reuben was right up there with the best.
 I once worked with an experienced counsellor who had a great reputation for calming down teenagers full of pent-up rage.
 The secret he told me was simple.
 First you don’t stand in front of the angry one.
 That is confrontation.
 You stand beside them looking in the same direction as them.
 Rather than assume you already know where they are coming from, you next seek to get them to explain why they are angry.
 When they feel they are being heard then they are more able to entertain reasonable alternatives.

 Reuben was not particularly moral in his solution, but given the alternative of certain murder he didn’t do too badly.
 He didn’t wait until the stones and knives came out and the killing began.
 He showed in effect he was looking in the same direction as his brothers when he correctly identified that Joseph was no longer welcome in the family and that his father would be unlikely to get off his case until be believed Joseph was dead.
-Reuben’s alternative of putting Joseph in a hole and pretending to the father that he died as a result of attack by wild animals is reported as Reuben’s attempt to play for time… but whatever else it is, it does set the stage for Joseph’s eventual reuniting with his brothers, years later in Egypt.
+Reuben’s alternative of putting Joseph in a hole and subsequently pretending to the father that he died as a result of attack by wild animals is reported as Reuben’s attempt to play for time… but whatever else it is, it does set the stage for Joseph’s eventual reuniting with his brothers, years later in Egypt.
 And I guess the key thing to notice is that Reuben was prepared to take action, no matter how difficult, to reduce the possibility for violence.

 I wonder if the real issue is that all too often when the bad action is about to be demonstrated there are so few prepared to step up and encourage a more ethical alternative.
 For the last seven years an independent United Nations appointed panel under the leadership of Carla del Ponte has documented a litany of war atrocities in Syria that have grown increasingly brazen.
 These included the torture of prisoners, chemical weapon use, attacks on hospitals and even sexual slavery.